coq/coq/doc/sphinx/proof-engine/ltac.rst

       In the first tactic, `idtac "2"` is not executed.
 In the second, the subsequent `fail` causes backtracking and the execution of `idtac "B"`.

-      .. coqtop:: reset none
+      .. rocqtop:: reset none

          Goal True.

-      .. coqtop:: all
+      .. rocqtop:: all

          idtac "1" + idtac "2".
          assert_fails ((idtac "A" + idtac "B"); fail).